mstrise/dep2label/README.md

 CONLL
 format.
-Additionally, the output is postprocessed in order to assure that each sentence is well-formed (for instance that the system only outputs acyclic syntactic trees).
+Additionally, the output is postprocessed in order to assure that each sentence is well-formed (for instance that the system only outputs acyclic syntactic trees or if no root is predicted the system searches throught the top 3 most probably labels for each token).
 A more detailed explanation can be found in the paper.

 ## Requirements